Identifying the Deviator: Introduction

-Here, too, if Alice and Bob generate the outcomes by tossing fair coins, the realized sequence passes the test with probability 1.
-Suppose this does not happen, can one identify from only the reported outcomes who among the two is responsible for the test's failure?
+who among the two is responsible for the test's failure?
 The reader may want to stop at this point and think whether this is possible.

-We study a more general form of this question, in which each player has some probabilistic rule according to which they are supposed to generate outcomes in every period.
-The \emph{blame function} identifies a player, who is proclaimed the deviator, when the outcome is outside some \emph{target set}.
+We study a more general form of this question, in which each of several players is supposed to generate outcomes according to some probabilistic rule in every period.

+We are also given a \emph{target set}, which is a set of infinite sequences of outcomes, and assume that if the players follow their probabilistic rules, then with probability 1 the generated sequence is within the set.
+A \emph{blame function} is a function from the complement of the target set to the set of players: if the generated sequence happens to be outside the target set, the blame function identifies a player who is proclaimed the deviator.

 In our opening example, the target set is the set of realizations with long-run frequency $1/2$ of Heads, and in the second example the target set is the set of all realizations where the induced random walk crosses the origin infinitely often.
-Given a target set, we seek a blame function with the property that, if only one player deviates from her prescribed rule, then the probability that the realization is outside the target set and an innocent player is blamed is small.
+Given